|Date of Birth||17 October 1920, Omaha, Nebraska, USA|

 |Height||5' 10" (1.78 m)|

 Mini Bio (1)

 Edward Montgomery Clift (nicknamed 'Monty' his entire life) was born on October 17, 1920 in Omaha, Nebraska, just after his twin sister Roberta and eighteen months after his brother Brooks Clift.
-Their father William made a lot of money in banking but was quite poor during the depression.
-Their mother Ethel "Sunny" was born out of wedlock and spent much of her life and the family fortune finding her illustrious southern lineage and raising her children as aristocrats.
+He was the son of Ethel "Sunny" Anderson (Fogg) and William Brooks Clift.
+His father made a lot of money in banking but was quite poor during the depression.
+His mother was born out of wedlock and spent much of her life and the family fortune finding her illustrious southern lineage and raising her children as aristocrats.

 His long apprenticeship on stage made him a thoroughly accomplished actor, notable for the intensity with which he researched and approached his roles.
 By the early 1950's he was exclusively homosexual, though he continued to hide his homosexuality and maintained a number of close friendships with theater women (heavily promoted by studio publicists).

 His film debut was Red River (1948) with John Wayne quickly followed by his early personal success The Search (1948) (Oscar nominations for this, A Place in the Sun (1951), From Here to Eternity (1953) and Judgment at Nuremberg (1961)).
 By 1950, he was troubled with allergies and colitis (the U.S. Army had rejected him for military service in World War II for chronic diarrhea) and, along with pill problems, he was alcoholic.
 He spent a great deal of time and money on psychiatry.